What Is Code Quality? And How to Improve It

 Maintainability measures how easily software can be maintained.
 It relates to the size, consistency, structure, and complexity of the codebase.
 And ensuring maintainable source code relies on a number of factors, such as testability and understandability.

 You can’t use a single metric to ensure maintainability.
-Some metrics you may consider to improve maintainability are number of stylistic warnings and Halstead complexity measures.
+Some metrics you may consider to improve maintainability are the number of stylistic warnings and Halstead complexity measures.
 Both automation and human reviewers are essential for developing maintainable codebases.

 Testability measures how well the software supports testing efforts.
 It relies on how well you can control, observe, isolate, and automate testing, among other factors.